hg-220148717/spacetech/README.md

 A product can also be retrieved from the database using the `getProductByID($id)` function, which takes an integer as a parameter and returns product details based on the given product ID.

+A list of products can also be retrieved from the database using the `getProductsByCategoryID($category_id)` function, which takes an integer as a parameter and returns a list of product details based on the given category ID.

 A list of products can also be retrieved from the database using the `getProductsByName($inputted_name)` function, which takes a string as a parameter and returns a list of matching products and their details based on the given search query.